nstjean05/Obsidian-Vault/CMPT 242 (Computing Machine Organization)/Chapter 4 - A High-Level Overview of Processors.md

 - Von Neumann offers complete flexibility, at the cost of only marginal efficiency loss.
 	- This has led it to become the default architecture in computing.
 - A computer that follows V-N architecture employs a *stored program* approach, since the program is stored in memory.
+- These notes will assume V-N architecture unless otherwise noted.
 ## 4.4 - Definition of a Processor
+- *Processor* is actually not a synonym for *Central Processing Unit (CPU)*.
+- A **procesor** actually has a much wider view in co